bones0xab/AI-Algorithms/Code_of_Algo/Python_Algorithmes/README.md

                     disctance.append((node,n[1] + 1))
     return set(disctance),visited

-#a problem with the non oriented graph is he repeat some nodes and i will make to the list a set to see the good results
+#a problem with the non-oriented graph is he repeats some nodes and i will make to the list a set to see the good results
 #BFS with Final State
 print(Iterative_bfs(Graph,'A','P'))